 On Windows 10, open Start menu > Settings > Apps, or on older versions of Windows open Start menu > Control Panel > Programs and Features.
 You'll be shown a list of everything that's installed on your computer.
 Uninstall the following programs in this order:

-Once you've uninstalled everything, check here to see how to reinstall iTunes.
+Once you've uninstalled everything, you'll need to reinstall iTunes.

 iTunes is a 'protected app' on a Mac, so there are an extra couple of steps to do before removing it.